It’s true, not trite: Global health is local health.

 Global Health is Local Health

 The career roads we take – that I take – are not necessarily clearly defined or smooth.
-And yet, as blinded as I sometimes feel in the steps of faith I take in my career, I’ve been able to use journalism and experiences in my own family, in Turkey, Russia, Chernobyl, Yugoslavia, and Uzbekistan as stories to illuminate medical/health issues, especially in global health.
+And yet, as blinded as I sometimes feel in the steps of faith I take in my career, I’ve been able to use journalism and experiences from my own family, and from living in Turkey, Russia, Yugoslavia, Uzbekistan, as well as from covering Chernobyl first-hand as a reporter to create stories illuminating medical/health issues – especially in global health.

 Standing on that foundation, I’m compelled to help bring to light – and resolution – such pressing health issues globally and locally, in my heart and in my home.